-Spaying or neutering also has important health and behavioral benefits, such as preventing certain types of cancer and eliminating behaviors associated with mating, like yowling or trying to escape from the safety of your house when in heat.
+Spaying or neutering also has significant health and behavioral benefits, such as preventing certain types of cancer and eliminating behaviors associated with mating, like yowling or trying to escape from the safety of your house when in heat.

 First off, you need to be sure this cat doesn’t already have a home by checking for a collar and ID tag.
 A veterinarian can scan the cat for a microchip, which would have identifying information.
 You also might want to post a picture of the cat on social media or a neighborhood message board to see if anyone knows them.

 You should also assess the cat’s behavior.
 Some stray cats enjoy their independence and are looking for a quick meal rather than a new place to live.
 If the cat seems to be scared of you or shows signs of aggression, you should contact animal control or a local animal shelter for professional help in dealing with the situation.

-If you’re unsure if you should take the cat in, you can discuss it with your vet who can offer medical insights and experience to help determine the best course of action.
-If you decide to welcome the cat into your home, be sure to get a full medical check up right away.
+If you’re unsure if you should take the cat in, you can discuss it with your vet, who can offer medical insights and experience to help determine the best course of action.
+If you decide to welcome the cat into your home, be sure to get a full medical check-up right away.
 Stray cats can have fleas, parasites, or diseases that need to be treated.
-You should also find out if the cat is spayed or neutered, and speak to your vet about vaccinations.
+You should also find out if the cat is spayed or neutered and speak to your vet about vaccinations.

 Need help finding a vet?
 Use our Vet Finder to search for one in your area.

 To keep your cat safe and sound, check your home for any potential hazards.
 For instance, make sure you don’t have any plants or flowers around the house that can be toxic to cats.
-Lilies can be particularly dangerous to cats and cause kidney failure if ingested.
+Lilies can be particularly dangerous to cats and cause kidney failure if exposed.
 You can use this list of toxic plants at the ASPCA’s website for reference.

 Here are some other steps you can take to cat-proof your home:

-Cats are clever and can sometimes open cabinet doors by swiping their paws underneath.
+- Lock up your cabinets – Cats are clever and can sometimes open cabinet doors by swiping their paws underneath.
 Consider using childproof locks to help keep your cat from getting into cleaning supplies and other harmful chemicals.

-Do you have fragile treasures out on your mantle, table, or bookshelves?
+- Stow away breakable items – Do you have fragile treasures out on your mantle, table, or bookshelves?
 It’s best to put them away where your cat can’t knock them over and break them.

-Cats can get tangled up and even strangled in the cords hanging down from blinds.
+- Tie up cords – Cats can get tangled up and even strangled in the cords hanging down from blinds.
 Carefully tie them up and out of the way.

-Keep toilet lids down so curious cats won’t climb up and fall in.
+- Close the lid – Keep toilet lids down so curious cats won’t climb up and fall in.
 Small cats or kittens may not be able to get back out.

 It can also help to get down to your cat’s eye level and look around for anything that might cause a problem, like cords or wires that could be tripped on or get chewed up.